Chitra2409/Socket-Programming-with-Cryptography/README.md

 1. Implement error handling mechanisms to manage communication disruptions and exceptions.
 2. Ensure secure handling of keys and sensitive data to prevent unauthorized access.

-### Testing and Validation

-1. Conduct extensive testing to ensure proper functionality of socket communication and cryptography.

 ## Application

 This secure messaging application can find utility in various domains, including: